The One with... the hillbilly agent.

 - Inspector Javert: General Lambert.

-- Lethal Chef: Maw, who's explosive beans are feared far and wide.
+- Lethal Chef: Ma, whose explosive beans are feared far and wide.

-- Rock Beats Laser: the nameless driver doesn't like it at all when his fancy sports car is overtaken by Jeremiah Tuttle's old carriage.
+- Rock Beats Laser: the unnamed driver doesn't like it at all when his fancy sports car is overtaken by Jeremiah Tuttle's old carriage.